Smolensk air disaster: Stress and workload factors

 Complicating the situation was the increased workload on the captain.
 Normally, one pilot flies the aeroplane while another crew member handles radio communications.
 On Flight 101, the responsibility for communication usually rests with the navigator.
 At Smolensk however the situation was different.
 As the airport is not usually open for international flights and is not ICAO certified, the air traffic controllers were not required to be fluent in English, the ICAO standard language for air traffic control (ATC) communication.
 Accordingly, all communication between Smolensk's ATC and Flight 101 was carried out in Russian.
 Russian law requires international flights landing at military airports to have a Russian "leaderman" (navigator; лидировщик) on board the flight, who is then responsible for this ATC communication, done in Russian.
 In the middle of March, as part of their request for permission to conduct the flight, Poland asked for leaderman services and the latest airport data for Smolensk.
 At the end of March, after apparently having received no reply to their first request, Poland tendered a second request for permission to fly, but did not request leaderman services in this second request.
 As a spokesperson for the Air Force Command said: "The Russian side has not confirmed readiness to secure the flight leader".
 According to the Final Report, however, Russia did offer leaderman services, but Poland refused, stating their crew had satisfactory knowledge of Russian and could conduct the flight without a leaderman.
 In reality, the captain was the only member of the crew who could speak Russian adequately.
 Accordingly, upon being handed off—transferred—to Smolensk ATC, the captain took over communication duties from the navigator.
-In a normal situation, this would dictate that the first officer be the pilot actually flying the aeroplane, but as the weather was bad, the captain, as the most experienced member of the crew, elected to fly the aeroplane as well.
+In a normal situation, this would dictate that the first officer be the pilot flying the aeroplane, but as the weather was bad, the captain, as the most experienced member of the crew, elected to fly the aeroplane as well.
 Thus, the captain was simultaneously performing two tasks that would normally be split up, dividing his attention and increasing his workload.